 Using their devices, have students write a response to the short answer prompt in Step 1.
 Their answers can be referenced later when writing their formal essay in Step 6.

 Next, ask students to read the text individually.
 Once everyone has read the passage, students could work in small groups to summarize the text paragraph by paragraph (optional).

 After reading the text, ask students to complete the five multiple choice items in Step 2 to gauge their reading comprehension.
 Students can collaborate with peers to discuss why they chose the answers they did before or after submitting their work (optional).

-Finally, have your class complete Step 3 of the Applied Reading & Writing lesson before moving on to Session 2.
+Finally, have your class complete Step 3 of the Writing Lesson before moving on to Session 2.
 Model for students how to find evidence in the text and set explicit expectations for how much highlighting they should do.
 For example, ask students to highlight three pieces of aqua evidence and three pieces of pink evidence.

-Assign Step 4 of the Applied Reading & Writing lesson (summarizing) as homework.
+Assign Step 4 of the Writing Lesson (summarizing) as homework.
 If students are new to summarizing, ask them to use our built-in sentence stems for scaffolded support.
 Over time, set the expectation that students rely less and less on these stems.
 This step can be completed with or without technology depending on your students’ at-home technology access.

 For Session 2, once again, arrange students in small groups by readiness level.
 Have students discuss with their peers the evidence they found in Step 3, the notes they took, and any questions they may have.
 You can use this step an opportunity to engage students in one of our Speaking and Listening Routines such as Think-Pair-Share (optional).

 Then, have students share the summary that they completed as homework after Session 1 with a partner from across the room.
 After sharing, students can take 3 to 5 minutes to revise and type their work into the platform under Step 4.